 Your Photo Guides – Adam Monk

-Adam is an award winning landscape and travel photographer with a longstanding passion for the natural environment.
-He has been traveling and photographing the worlds wild places for over 25 years and the enthusiasm just continues to grow.
+Adam is a landscape and travel photographer with a longstanding passion for the natural environment.
+He has been traveling and photographing the worlds wild places for over 29 years and the enthusiasm just continues to grow.
 Adam has been based out of his own landscape photography gallery in the port city of Fremantle Western Australia for the last 14 years and his images can be found in numerous private and corporate collections all over the world.
 For the last 13 years Adam has been organizing and running photography workshops and photography tours to some of the worlds wild and beautiful places such as The Kimberley, The Pilbara, Cambodia, Iceland, Greenland, Japan, Bhutan, and Tasmania.
-To date he has organized and run more than 34 successful dedicated photography tours.
+To date he has organized and run more than 38 successful dedicated photography tours.

 Your Photo Guides – Paul Hoelen